PharmaSecure

-PharmaSecure is a U.S.-based software and technology company.
+PharmaSecure is a U.S.-based software and technology company that provides global track-and-trace, product authentication and consumer engagement products.
+The company is headquartered in Lebanon, New Hampshire, with a subsidiary operation in India, and is funded through private investment.

 History

 PharmaSecure was founded by Nathan Sigworth and N. Taylor Thompson in 2007.
 The company was started to address the problem of counterfeit pharmaceuticals.
 The original technology provided consumers with the opportunity to verify that their medicines are authentic by using a unique identifier on the package and a cell phone.
 As of 2014, the company issued IDs to more than 1 billion medicine packs.

 In July 2012, PharmaSecure became the first company to partner with the INTERPOL Global Register.

-Company Profile

-The company is currently headquartered in Lebanon, New Hampshire, with a subsidiary operation in India, and is funded through private investment.
-PharmaSecure is a global track-and-trace, product authentication and consumer engagement company that has helped protect over 1.8 billion packages through its technology-enabled solutions by 2011.